Aristede Dejoie

 Aristede Dejoie (died 1917) was a businessman and state legislator in Louisiana.
 He served as a member of the Louisiana House of Representatives from 1872 to 1874 and 1877 to 1879.

 He also served as a tax assessor.
-He and T. B. Stamps asserted their civil rights by purchasing tickets to the dress circle at the Saint Charles Theater in New Orleans in 1875.
-He was secretary if the Cosmopolitan Insurance Association.
+He and T. B. Stamps asserted their civil rights by purchasing tickets to the dress circle at the St. Charles Theatre in New Orleans in 1875.
+He was secretary of the Cosmopolitan Insurance Association.

 Personal life

 Dejoie was the father of Paul Dejoie and C.C.
 Dejoie.
 He also was a Republican in the era of progressivism and pro-Black sentiment within the party during and after Reconstruction.

 In his political career he represented New Orleans, where he opened a bakery and eatery.
 He was a leader in the local affiliate of the National Negro Business League and helped lead Unity Life Insurance with his sons to become an influential firm despite facing discrimination.